 Permanent United States Equestrian Federation and 4-H Measurement Green Cards will be accepted to verify height of horses or ponies.
+Green 4-H measurement cards can be completed by an official 4-H Measurer, a veterinarian, or a licensed official for another horse show organization.
 No animal will be measured at the show unless the height is questioned.
 Ultimate responsibility rests with the exhibitor.
 Miniatures are classified as 40" or less and cannot be ridden.